Deciding which are the best soccer leagues in the World is not easy.

 - Competitiveness.
 The French Ligue 1 has been a very competitive championship for a long time (despite Olympique Lyonnais’s dominancy during Juninho Pernambucano’s era and the club’s talent production golden age — from 2002 to 2008 Lyon won 7 championship titles in a row).
 Competitiveness between non-title contenders continues to be high.

-- Star players like Marco Verratti, Ángel Di María, Edinson Cavani, Ezequiel Lavezzi, Bernardo Silva, João Moutinho and others attract a lot of attention to the French league.
+- Star players like Marco Verratti, Ángel Di María, Edinson Cavani, Ezequiel Lavezzi, Gonçalo Guedes, João Moutinho and others attract a lot of attention to the French league.

 - Unpredictability is back.
-PSG’s dominancy in recent years made Ligue 1 less interesting, but this season it seems that Nice and Monaco are up to the challenge.
+PSG’s dominancy in recent years made Ligue 1 less interesting, but Monaco was able to surprise everyone and won the 2016-17 French title.

 Ligue 1 Cons